rpalovics/Alpenglow/docs/source/getting_started/3-five_minute_tutorial.rst

 	mf_parameter_search = ag.ThreadedParameterSearch(mf_experiment, DcgScore, threads=4)
 	mf_parameter_search.set_parameter_values('negative_rate', np.linspace(10, 100, 4))

-The :python:`ThreadedParameterSearch` instance wraps around an :python:`OnlineExperiment` instance, modifies its parameters according to the given possible parameter values.
+The :python:`ThreadedParameterSearch` instance wraps around an :python:`OnlineExperiment` instance.
 With each call to the function :python:`set_parameter_values`, we can set a new dimension for the grid search, which runs the experiments in parallel accoring to the given :python:`threads` parameter.
 We can start the hyperparameter search similar to the experiment itself: by calling :python:`run()`.

 .. code-block:: python